LavaMoat/tss-snap/README.md

 ## Test

-To run the test suite using [playwright][] open three terminal sessions:
+To run the test suite using [playwright][] open two terminal sessions:

 ```
-make server     # start the backend server
+make test-server     # start the backend server
-make client     # start the development server
 make test            # run the tests
 ```

 If you want to see the tests execute in a browser run `make test-headed`.